 Really, the only difference between Wi-Fi 6E and Wi-Fi 6 is the addition of 6GHz spectrum support.
 Plus the added benefit of no legacy devices on the 6GHz band.
 So all devices will be speaking the same language and utilizing the latest and greatest Wi-Fi features.

-The FCC announcement will spur development in first-gen devices, but we’re still a little ways out from a consumer launch.
-That said, chipset products are already available for routers and other products too.
-Broadcom announced Wi-Fi 6E chipsets products for routers and access points during CES 2020, and Qualcomm has its selection of Networking Pro products that support the standard.
-Intel is also working on its own system-on-a-chips that could be available towards the end of 2020 or early 2021.
+Chipset products are already available for routers and other products too.
+Broadcom announced Wi-Fi 6E chipsets products for routers and access points and Qualcomm has its selection of Networking Pro products and FastConnect 6900 that support the standard.
+Intel is also working on its own system-on-a-chips that can be found in M.2 AX210 wireless card.